 Des Moines, Iowa 50306-9204

-Honorably discharged veterans are eligible to have a “veteran” designation placed on their driver’s license (DL) or nonoperator identification (ID).
+Honorably discharged veterans who have active duty experience are eligible to have a ďveteranĒ designation placed on their driverís license or nonoperator identification (ID).